MRimk/UniversityNotes/Distributed-Systems-Engineering.md

 "Mostly unstructured" - robust to churn
 Tunable parameters
 Extremely robust/resilient - therefore it can be applied in different systems, not only search

+**Unrealistic assumption** - so far we said that the node can just reply to the source, but that's not possible.

+## Ad-hoc Routing Protocols

+#### P2P Example - home and EPFL networks

+EPFL Network <- EPFL Firewall <- Public internet -> ISP -> home router + NAT -> IP address

+If laptop at home tries to connect to the PC at EPFL it cannot because firewall If you try to connect to your laptop at home, you cannot because it does not have an IP address (if there is no port forwarding)

+Problem: even in the wired state of routing, you will not be able to connect to everyone simply.

+#### P2P Example - ad-hoc networks - drones

+Drones can go out of range.

+Bob sent out a lot of drones and wants to communicate with all of them.
+Drones find each other and set up links.
+However, drones move around which causes the reconfiguration of the network. (similar to this, a person moves with their device in EPFL)

+#### P2P Example - analysis

+- peers may not be directly accessible
+- peers may join or leave the network at arbitrary times
+- we need to route packes through the system

+Some differences:

+- Churn - going offline, joining back in
+- Node mobility / network reconfiguration
+- Bandwidth
+- Protocols / Physical layer / etc.

+### Naive routing (don't do this)

+Nodes advertise a distance to other nodes.

+E.g.:
+B -> D = 1
+A -> D = 2 (through B or C)
+c -> D = 1

+If D loses connectivity to B and C.
+B updates to B -> D = 2 (through C)
+C updates to C -> D = 3 (through B)
+.... it goes on and on
+This is because B and C are making decision on outdated information.

+### Reaching arbitrary peers in a network : AODV

+Ad-hoc On-demand Distance Vector

+Key idea: Flooding search for a node (e.g. E) - when we know that a node exists.
+Nodes remember where the search came from.
+(Remember only the first search coming through).
+And once the answer is there, nodes walk back the path like in Usenet.
+Every node along the found path gets a temporal path to the origin of the search as well.
+A->B->D->E
+A<-B<-D<-E

+This is valid over a short time window and the idea is not to remember for a long time.

+It has the same problems as flooding.

+Zigbee wireless protocol uses this.

+### DSDV

+Destination-Sequenced Distance Vector

+Key idea:

+- Store next hop for any destination (O(n))
+- Version ("sequence") rounting table entries

+Each node periodically broadcasts its existance:
+Flood the network, with increasing sequence numebrs (we know which version of this flood we are getting).

+O(n^2) traffic, superseeded by newer protocols.
+**versioning** idea is still on

+### Quality factors in ad-hoc routing

+- amount of traffic during updates/creation
+- amount of traffic at rest
+- robustness to churn and movement
+- speed of convergence - the routing could be temporarily broken
+- guarantee of being loop-free

+## Compact routing and structured search

+### General approach

+Build a structured _overlay network_ (like a virtual LAN) It enables significant efficiency gains

+The price paid:

+- more engineering effort
+- nodes will need local state (to keep the strucure AND what to do when nodes disappear)
+- constant fight against churn
+- loss of generality

+### Distributed Hash Table

+Local hash tables need:

+- "good" hashing function
+- Random Access memory (for constant time access)
+- Not too full

+Most of the time hash functions are not cryptographic (to not pay the cost of calculating hash cryptographically)

+Distributed hash tables considerations:

+- what do we need from the hash functions?
+  - Avoid collisions, not time sensitive (because of networks time cost)
+  - crypto hash functions for it to be collision resistant and well distributed (because it will be big system)
+- what are we missing?
+  - random access memory

+#### Chord DHT

+Hash into a collection of RAMs
+To do that we will use circular hash ID space (e.g. SHA-256)

+Each node has a pseudo-random hash ID (it enables us to put the nodes somewhere in the hash value space).
+What goes into that ID? (ideas: IP, MAC, time, PubK) - this has to be unique and unchanging.
+Only PK cannot be faked

+How to approximate the RAM:
+divide space up between the nodes
+Each node owns the space to its successor

+API:
+PUT(key,value)
+GET(key) -> value/error

+Problems:

+- churn
+- resource allocation
+- security (malicious)
+- routing information (as in who is ahead and behinf you in this pie)

+**Reliability**:
+How to prevent data loss?
+Define a redundancy factor r
+And copies are stored by "owner" node + (r-1) successors.

+**Load**:
+What is the expected load per node?

+Load ~ $\frac{\text{# of nodes} \times \text{# of kv pairs}}{\text{redundancy}}$

+**Performance**:
+How do we make this O(log n)?
+(in storage, network, etc)

+Using only the successors O(1) routing table but O(n) access time

+Binary search makes it O(log n) for both.
+Finger tables:
+Contains my successor, 1/2 circle from me, 1/4 circle from me, 1/8 circle from me...
+We are using SHA-256, so we expect to have 2^256 numbers (HUGE, and most of this will be empty), that is why we expect log n spaces in the routing table.

+**Churn**:

+Need to handle:

+- concurrent joining
+  - there are challenges - e.g. a lot of nodes joining between A and B - therefore a lot of changes
+- nodes leaving (gracefully)
+  - replicating data, changing routing tables
+- nodes leaving (unresponsive)
+  - making others successors while successor is pointing to another value (**see drawing**) TODO: insert drawing
+  - because of this system is going to underperform

+Approach:

+- split correctness and performance (tolerate some incorrectness)
+- transient failures can be retried